djobbo/reaccord/README.md

 # Reaccord

-A simple, and clean framework to build reactive discord apps using [React](https://reactjs.org/) + JSX and [Discord.js](https://discord.js.org/).
+A simple, and clean framework to build discord apps declaratively using [React](https://reactjs.org/) + JSX and [Discord.js](https://discord.js.org/).

-> Disclaimer: Reaccord is using the development version of `discord.js` (v14), so the API is still unstable and may not be suitable for production yet.

 ## Usage